TacosSistemasComputacionalesULA-A2023/final-project-client/README.md

 # Instructions

-Note: This repository uses Git LSF for the knowledge base of the agent.
+Note: This repository uses Git LFS for the knowledge base of the agent.
 Please keep that in mind when enabling the option. https://git-lfs.com/

 To execute this code first all dependencies must be installed: